About the ATN

 In fact, the ATN will also attract fiber investment sooner for your community.
 When a community already has a thriving customer base when you apply for fiber connection funding, with a last mile wireless network in place that will easily connect to it, it greatly improves their chances for successful funding.

-Every Tribe that joins in the single ATS application for last mile installations in step 2 will also be applying for many years of middle mile satellite subsidies for their community that represents potentially millions in funding.
+Every ATS application for last mile wireless solutions will also be applying for many years of middle mile satellite subsidies.

-By joining ATS you are combining the reach of everyone’s 2.5 GHz coverage area into one large Alaska Tribal Network (ATN).
-This means as ATS members, we can act as one large consortium and ask the NTIA to fund our last mile equipment.
-It also means that as a collective we have the ability to buy enough capacity together to acquire a huge satellite subsidy for every rural community for many years across the state.
+By joining ATS you are extending the reach of everyone’s 2.5 GHz coverage area into one large Alaska Tribal Network (ATN).
+This means as ATS members, we can act as one large consortium to ask for grant assistance.
+It also means that as a collective we have the ability to buy enough capacity together to acquire enough satellite subsidy for every rural community for many years across the state.
 Every Tribe applying individually cannot accomplish this, but together as one voice, in one large multi-member application, we can.

 Benefits include Tribal revenue, better equipment pricing, and more for your community.

 Benefits of being a member of ATS